 New Online Teaching Practices Added to Open Repository

-Orlando, Florida, US – April 30, 2015 – The editors of the Teaching Online Pedagogical Repository (TOPR) are pleased to announce the new entries accepted for publication from the Spring 2015 TOPR Call for Submissions.
-Entries were received from faculty and designers in multiple disciplines from various institutions throughout the US and beyond.
-The eleven selected entries represent a diversity of approaches to designing online content, engagement activities, and assessments of learning.
+Orlando, Florida, US – Sep 15, 2016 – The editors of the Teaching Online Pedagogical Repository (TOPR) are pleased to announce the new entries accepted for publication from the Spring 2016 TOPR Call for Submissions.
+Entries were received from faculty and designers in multiple disciplines from various institutions throughout the US.
+The ten selected entries represent a diversity of approaches to designing online content, engagement activities, and assessments of learning.

 TOPR is an open platform for online/blended faculty and instructional designers to connect, find inspiration, and collaboratively contribute innovative online teaching strategies.
 Each TOPR entry is licensed for remixing under a Creative Commons license to maximize adoption and adaptations.
 TOPR is open to the world at: https://topr.online.ucf.edu.

 The selected entries published as a result of the spring 2016 call for submissions appear below (alphabetical by last name of first author):

 - Stop and pause for engagement in online video lectures from Shannon Budin, SUNY Buffalo State Education

 - Strengthening STEM laboratory assessment using learner portfolio and electronic assessment from Ronald DeMara, University of Central Florida

 - Using Learner Created Videos for Student Engagement in a Flipped Classroom from Ronald DeMara, University of Central Florida

 - Individualizing assignments in an online course from Amy Donley, University of Central Florida

 - Increasing participation and engagement in student introduction posts through narrative from Joseph Fanfarelli, University of Central Florida